mailpile/python-passcrow/docs/PROTOCOL.md

 4. This allows the application to reconstruct the Recovery Key and decrypt the Recovery Pack, thus granting access to locally encrypted data.

-5. **Optional:** For Ephemeral Recovery, this process runs twice, first to recover the "Recovery Pack" and then again to recover the secrets.

 ### Notes